 On the Lakefront Trail I observe and experience the following patterns of harassment:

 - The most common form of harassment is intentionally dangerous behavior from cyclists, usually riders attempting to clip runners from behind as they ride by.
 A lot of them admittedly do it out of spite and amusement: They like “spooking” riders, many cyclists are generally malicious people (a lot of mentally ill men like to ride their bikes on the trail), and couldn’t care less if it’s a safety risk.
 They won’t attempt to clip every runner, but will target select runners in the moment depending on their prejudices or mood.
-I’m a common target because I’m a dude with long hair, and many cyclists either believe people like me (for whatever reasons of prejudice) should not exist.
+I’m a common target because I’m a dude with long hair, and many believe people like me (for whatever reasons of prejudice) should not exist.

 - A similar mode of harassment is a faster (almost always male) runner coming up behind a runner and acting like they are “inadvertently” brushing by.
 This is more of a sexual harassment flirting tool, and more likely to come from guys who think from the rear that I’m a woman (though sometimes it can be a passive-aggressive act of intimitdation from a man who doesn’t care for a guy having long hair).